FIDUCEO/FCDR_MVIRISRF/README.md

 The dataset includes several folders, which contain data for different purposes.

 **srf**
 :  A folder that contains the retrieved *relative* in-flight spectral response function and its spectral error covariance matrix for certain days of the year.
+These data are needed for the processing of Fundamental and derived Thematic Climate Data Records.

 **opt**
-:  A folder that contains the optimised forward model parameters and their error covariance matrix.
-These data are needed to compute absolute or relative spectral response functions and the associated spectral error covariance matrices.
+:  A folder that contains the rerieved optimised forward model parameters and their error covariance matrix.
+These data are needed to *compute* the absolute or relative spectral response function and the associated spectral error covariance matrix as a function of time since launch, if the retrieved relative spectral response functions in **srf*** are not suitable.

 **dia**
-:  A folder that contains data to diagnose the retrieval.
+:  A folder that contains data to diagnose a retrieval.
 These data are needed for diagnostic purposes only.

 Each folder contains instructions that include further information on the contents.